Timeline - Verdict soon in Kercher murder appeal hearing

 April 1, 2008 - Knox, Sollecito and Guede lose their appeals to be released from prison and are told they will stay behind bars until they are charged or released.

-October 28, 2008 - Guede is sentenced to 30 years in jail for taking part in Kercher's murder, but the sentence is cut back to 16 years on appeal in 2009.
+October 28, 2008 - Guede is sentenced to 30 years in jail for taking part in Kercher's murder.
+His sentence is cut back to 16 years on appeal in 2009.

--- Judge Paolo Micheli also orders Knox and her Italian boyfriend Raffaele Sollecito, to stand trial on murder charges.
+- Judge Paolo Micheli also orders Knox and Sollecito to stand trial on murder charges.

 January 16, 2009 - Trial of Knox and Sollecito begins.

-December 5 - A court sentences Knox to 26 years in prison and jails her now ex-boyfriend for 25 years after they are found guilty of murdering Meredith Kercher during a drunken sex assault.
+December 5 - A court sentences Knox to 26 years in prison and Sollecito to 25 years after they are found guilty of murdering Kercher during a drunken sex assault.

--- Lawyers for Knox and Sollecito say they will appeal the sentences and Knox's family denounce the verdict as a "failure of the Italian judicial system."
+- Lawyers for Knox and Sollecito say they will appeal the sentences and Knox's family denounces the verdict as a "failure of the Italian judicial system."

 November 8, 2010 - An Italian court orders Knox to stand trial for slandering police officers during the murder investigation.